icees8/Dashboard/README.md

 > follow the link to go to the dashboard

-NOTE: we are usingg a csv based data due to limited number of calls that can be made via an API
+NOTE: we are using a csv based data due to limited number of calls that can be made via an API.
+The csv can be found in assets in the name of weather_data.csv

 ---